Harmonic Vector Excitation Coding: Voiced (Harmonic) Residual Coding

 In voiced segments, the residual signal is represented by two parameters: the pitch period and the spectral envelope.
 The pitch period is estimated from the peak values of the autocorrelation of the residual signal.
-In this process, the residual signal is compared against shifted copies of itself, and the shift which yields the greatest similarity by measure of linear dependence is identified as the pitch period.
+In this process, the residual signal is compared against shifted copies of itself, and the shift which yields the greatest similarity by the measure of linear dependence is identified as the pitch period.
 The spectral envelope is represented by a set of amplitude values, one per harmonic.
 To extract these values, the LPC residual signal is transformed into the DFT-domain.
 The DFT-spectrum is segmented into bands, one band per harmonic.
 The frequency band for the m-th harmonic consists of the DFT-coefficients from (m-1/2)ω0 to (m+1/2)ω0, ω0 being the pitch frequency.
 The amplitude value for the m-th harmonic is chosen to optimally represent these DFT-coefficients.
 Phase information is discarded in this process.
 The spectral envelope is then coded using variable-dimension weighted vector quantization.
 This process is also referred to as Harmonic VQ.

-To make speech with a mixture of voiced and unvoiced excitation sound more natural and smooth, three different modes of voiced speech (Mixed Voiced-1, Mixed Voiced-2, Full Voiced) are differentiated.
+To make a speech with a mixture of voiced and unvoiced excitation sound more natural and smooth, three different modes of voiced speech (Mixed Voiced-1, Mixed Voiced-2, Full Voiced) are differentiated.
 The degree of voicing is determined by the value of the normalized autocorrelation function at a shift of one pitch period.
 Depending on the chosen mode, different amounts of band-pass Gaussian noise are added to the synthesized harmonic signal by the decoder.